President George Washington set a precedent of non-intervention in European affairs, a trend that lasted into the 20th century.

-The Federalists favored closer relations with the British, a strong federal government, and a loose interpretation of the Constitution.
-The Republicans favored closer relations with the French, a limited federal government, and a strict interpretation of the Constitution.
-The Federalists controlled both houses of Congress, and Federalist John Adams was president.
+In 1798, there were no political parties in the new United States, but federal politicians were splitting into two major factions.
+The Federalists generally favored a strong central government and a broad interpretation of the Constitution.
+The Democratic-Republicans generally favored dispersing government strength among the states and a strict interpretation of the Constitution.
+Federalists controlled both houses of Congress, and Federalist John Adams was president.

 - The Naturalization Act lengthened the requirement for foreigners to receive citizenship from five to 14 years.
-This was primarily aimed at French and Irish immigrants, most of whom were Catholics and/or Republicans.
+This was primarily intended to exclude French and Irish immigrants from voting, most of whom were Catholics and/or Democratic-Republicans.

-- The Alien Act and Alien Enemies Act authorized the president to order the arrest and/or deportation of aliens “dangerous to the peace and safety of the United States” during peacetime and wartime respectively.
-Vice President Thomas Jefferson, a leading Republican, believed that these laws targeted his political ally, Albert Gallatin, because he was born in Geneva.
+- The Alien Act and the Alien Enemies Act authorized the president to arrest, imprison, or deport aliens “dangerous to the peace and safety of the United States” during peacetime and wartime respectively.
+This permitted the Adams administration to deport anyone considered dangerous to national interests.
+Vice President Thomas Jefferson, a leading Democratic-Republican, believed these laws targeted his political ally, Albert Gallatin, because he had been born in Geneva.

-- The Sedition Act prohibited the criticism of government officials “with intent to defame… or bring into contempt or disrepute,” and punished anyone who would “print, utter, or publish… false, scandalous and malicious writing” about the president or Congress.
-This was mostly aimed at critical Republican newspapers.
+- The Sedition Act prohibited anyone who would “print, utter, or publish… false, scandalous, and malicious writing” about the federal government, president, or Congress.

-Republicans not only opposed the acts, but they were outraged by the way the laws were enforced.
-Over two dozen men were arrested, most of whom were Republican newspaper editors who were jailed and their papers suppressed.
-Benjamin Franklin Bache, grandson of Benjamin Franklin and editor of the Philadelphia Democrat-Republican Aurora, was arrested for allegedly libeling President Adams.
-A man was fined $100 for saying he hoped that the presidential cannon would “hit Adams in the ass.”
+Democratic-Republicans not only opposed the acts, but they were outraged by the way the laws were enforced.
+Numerous Democratic-Republican newspaper editors were targeted for suppression, including the grandson of Benjamin Franklin.
+A man was fined $100 for expressing his wish that the presidential cannon would “hit Adams in the ass.”

-Other Republicans were harassed and threatened with arrest.
-Federalist judges used the loosely worded laws to trump up charges and imprison political dissenters.
-Republican Congressman Matthew Lyon denounced these acts and spat in the eye of a Connecticut Federalist.
+Federalist judges used the vaguely worded laws to trump up charges and imprison political dissenters.
+Democratic-Republican Congressman Matthew Lyon denounced these acts and spat in the eye of a Connecticut Federalist.
 He was jailed and won reelection while imprisoned.
-The Alien and Sedition Acts proved to be the first crisis concerning the viability of the constitutional guarantees of free speech, press, association, assembly, and expression.
+The Alien and Sedition Acts proved to be the first crisis concerning the viability of the constitutional guarantees of free speech, press, association, and assembly.

-In addition to charges of unfair enforcement, Thomas Jefferson and James Madison argued that the Alien and Sedition Acts were unconstitutional in their Virginia and Kentucky Resolutions.
-The resolutions cited the Tenth Amendment, under which powers not delegated to the federal government belong to either the states or the people.
-Thus the acts, by violating the First Amendment, violated the Tenth Amendment as well and should be considered null and void.
+In addition to charges of unfair treatment, Thomas Jefferson and James Madison argued that the Alien and Sedition Acts were unconstitutional in their Virginia and Kentucky Resolutions.
+The resolutions noted that the states had not delegated any authority to the federal government to enact legislation that curtailed freedom of expression.
+Thus, states had the right to nullify these acts.

 Second, the Federalists never fully recovered from Jefferson’s victory in 1800 and the faction eventually dissolved, only to be resurrected as the Whig Party in the 1830s, and again as the Republican Party in the 1850s.